sslab-gatech/portal/how-to-map-trusted-untrusted-page-to-realm-RMM-part.md

 ## Map Realm IPA
 ### Set-up RIPAS
-After relocating the page to the realm, its RIPAS should be set to be used as a secure code/data page located inside the secure IPA range.
+After relocating the page to the realm, its RIPAS should be initialized to be used as a secure code/data page located inside the secure IPA range.
 To setup the RIPAS, stage2 page table entry associated with the target IPA page is used.
 Note that the last 1 bit of the stage2 page entry indicates if the page mapped by that s2tte is used (as code/data page) or not used.

 ```cpp
  /*